 When will I repay my short term loan?

 All Short Term Loan payments are made based on a fixed payment schedule as determined at the beginning of each semester.
 Payment schedules must be followed or late fees will be assessed as outlined in the Short Term Loan Promissory note.

 If you are using your financial aid refund for repayment, it is your responsibility to make your payment once you receive your refund.
 Your Short Term Loan payment is not held out of your refund.

 How do I make payments on my Short Term Loan?

-1. In person - our office is located in Aycock Hall, Room 109.
+1. In person - at the Bursar's Office located in Aycock Hall, Room 101.
 Payments are taken Monday - Friday from 8:30am - 4:30 pm.
 Accepted forms of payment are cash, check, Mastercard, Visa, money order and cashiers check.